 Please take time to read the enclosed information and go through this with your daughter.
 A copy of this information will also be placed in each examination room.
 Students will also be reminded at the beginning of each examination.
 Each student will be provided with an individual copy of their exam timetable by the end of March 2020.
 A copy of the full exam timetable can be accessed via our school webpage www.stjulies.org.uk.
-I can confirm that morning exams will commence at 9.00 am prompt and all afternoon sessions will start at 1.00 pm prompt.
+I can confirm that morning exams will commence at 9.00 am prompt and all afternoon sessions will start at 1.00 pm prompt (national start times for public examinations).
 Exam access arrangements are in place for identified students, however it is essential that all students check their individual exam timetable to ensure they arrive at the correct exam room.

-The first exam, of the summer examination series, will start on Monday 11 May 2020, and the last exam will be on Wednesday 27 June 2020.
+The first exam, of the summer examination series, will start on Monday 11 May 2020, and the last exam will be on Wednesday 27 June 2020 (this will vary for individual students).
 The final date of exams will not involve all students and it is important to check the school website for further details.
 Students must arrive to school at least 30-minutes before an exam to give them plenty of time to prepare before the exam starts.
-A free breakfast will be available from 8.00 am for all Year 13 students during the summer exam series (from Monday 11 May 2020), which will include a hot and cold breakfast as well as fruit and water.
+A free breakfast will be available from 8.00 am for all Year 11 students during the summer exam series (from Monday 11 May 2020), which will include a hot and cold breakfast as well as fruit and water.
 Bespoke revision sessions will also continue in the lead up to exams.
 All students must wear full school uniform for all public examinations and revision sessions.

 We will continue to encourage students to attend all revision sessions and we expect all students to have their revision plans well underway by this stage in the year.
 All students have been provided with a revision timetable and continue to receive support on a daily basis within lessons, and during lunch-time and after-school sessions.
+Revision materials (including GCSE Pod and a USB pen with past papers and mark schemes) were given to all students before Christmas.
 Additional revision resources will be provided in the lead up to public examinations.
 We encourage students to study for a minimum of three hours each evening in order to achieve the very best outcomes in their GCSE exams.

 Study leave will not permitted for any student during the examination season.
 Previous years has demonstrated that students achieve higher grades by being present in school and attending all lessons and additional revision sessions.
+Masterclasses will be built into the school timetable in the lead up to examinations.
+Year 11 students will have exclusive access to B001, which has a full suite of computers and will be available throughout the day.
 Normal attendance procedures will continue throughout the exam season.